dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/external-assets.md

 ## Recording materializations and metadata

-In the above example, we simply modeled the external asset in the asset graph.
+In the preceding example, we modeled the external asset in the asset graph.
 We also need to inform Dagster whenever an external asset is updated, and include any relevant metadata about the asset.

-There are two main ways to do this: "pulling" external assets events with sensors, and "pushing" external asset events via the REST API.
+There are two main ways to do this: "pulling" external assets events with sensors, and "pushing" external asset events using the REST API.

 ### "Pulling" with sensors